bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Calculates the factorial of a number.
+### Calculates the factorial of a number

 -   Use recursion.
 -   If `num` is less than or equal to `1`, return `1`.
 -   Otherwise, return the product of `num` and the factorial of `num - 1`.
 -   Throws an exception if `num` is a negative or a floating point number.

 ```py
 def factorial(num):